Information Design for Congested Social Services: Optimal Need-Based Persuasion: Structural Characterization

 \begin{theorem}[Significance of the \eqref{eq:obedience2} hurdle] Suppose for a signaling mechanism $\pi \in \Piob$, the obedience constraint~\eqref{eq:obedience2} does not bind, i.e., $L(\pi) < 0$.
-Then, $\pi$ is Pareto dominant within the class $\Piob$ of signaling mechanisms if and only if it is Pareto dominant within the class $\Pidb$ of admission policies. \end{theorem} \proof{Proof.} Since $\Piob \subset \Pidb$, any signaling mechanism $\pi \in \Piob$ that is Pareto dominant within the class of admission policies must be so within the class of signaling mechanisms.
-Thus, it remains to show that for any signaling mechanism $\pi \in \Piob$ with $L(\pi)<0$, if $\pi$ is Pareto dominated by an admission policy, then it is Pareto dominated by a signaling mechanism.
+Then, $\pi$ is Pareto efficient within the class $\Piob$ of signaling mechanisms if and only if it is Pareto efficient within the class $\Pidb$ of admission policies. \end{theorem}

-By Theorem~\ref{thm:threshold-signaling-mechanism}, we obtain that if $\pi$ does not have a threshold structure, or if it has a threshold structure with threshold greater than the full-information threshold $m_\fim$, then $\pi$ is Pareto dominated within the class $\Piob$ of signaling mechanisms, and there is nothing to prove.
-Hence, suppose that $\pi$ has a threshold structure with thereshold smaller or equal to $m_\fim$.
-This in turn implies that $J(\pi) > 0$, as a type-$\low$ user always receives non-negative utility upon joining the queue, and receives a positive utility if the queue is empty (which occurs with positive probability).